Finding the right car insurance for yourself is tricky enough.

 This is very useful if you want to go on a family holiday and share the driving responsibility with someone without worrying about losing your no-claims bonus if they get into an accident.

 Temporary insurance always works out more expensive than standard insurance in terms of cost per day but the greatest advantage is the fact that it protects the no-claims bonus of the main driver.
 This also makes it a good option for people who don’t own a vehicle but want to use a friend’s or family member’s vehicle from time to time without compromising their no-claims bonus.
+Check out this article to know more about temporary car insurance.

 Can an additional driver drive other cars?